Comprehensive Peace Accord: Implementation

 CPA's implementation has been a topic of intense debate over the years.

+Demilitarization

-The Maoist army has been confined within temporary cantonments that are verified and monitored by the United Nations (UNMIN).
-Their arms have been locked in the cantonment and guarded by United Nations Mission in Nepal (UNMIN).
-An equal number of arms of Nepal Army has also been guarded by the UNMIN.
+The Maoist army was confined within temporary cantonments that were verified and monitored by the United Nations Mission in Nepal (UNMIN), with their arms locked in the cantonment and guarded by UNMIN.
+An equal number of arms of Nepal Army were also guarded by UNMIN.

 As of 2007, properties confiscated by Maoists had not been fully returned.

 There was disagreement between Maoists and other parties on issues of integration of the Maoist army into the Nepal army.
-Former Prime Minister Madav Kumar Nepal says that the Maoist army will be rehabilitated and integrated into the Nepal Army but key coalition partners of the Nepali Congress and Madhesi Janadhikar Forum are vehemently opposed to the idea.
-Even the former Defence Minister Bidhya Devi Bhandari is strongly against the deal.
+Former Prime Minister Madav Kumar Nepal said that the Maoist army would be rehabilitated and integrated into the Nepal Army but key coalition partners of the Nepali Congress and Madhesi Janadhikar Forum were vehemently opposed to the idea.
+Even former Defence Minister Bidhya Devi Bhandari was strongly against the deal.

 After a second round of verification, 4,008 verified minor and late recruits were released from cantonments beginning in January 2010.
 Among the released 4,008 ex-combatants from seven main camps and other 21 satellite camps located at various parts of the country, 2,973 were verified minors (who were under 18 when the peace deal was signed on November 21, 2006) and 1,035 were late recruits (recruited after November 21, 2006).
 As of 2010 the United Nations was providing four types of rehabilitation packages for released ex-combatants which include vocational training, sponsoring school education, health education training and supporting small business initiatives.
 Research was done to identify how the private sector could support the rehabilitation program and help in consolidating peace.

+The demobilization process was concluded in 2013, and most former Maoist fighters opted for integration into the Nepalese military or voluntary discharge, with a handful registering for rehabilitation.
+Progress on the rehabilitation package for Maoist combatants went underway in 2011, and this process also concluded in 2013 with the reintegration of approximately 16,000 ex-combatants.

+Human Rights and Transitional Justice

+Nepal has attempted to pass transitional justice legislation multiple times.
+In 2008, legislation to establish the Truth and Reconciliation Commission was introduced, as well as legislation to establish the Commission of Investigation on Enforced Disappeared Persons (CIEDP), though both bills were later withdrawn by the government.

-On 10 February 2015, the Truth and Reconciliation Commission was created, with Ganesh Dutta Bhatta as chairperson.
+On 10 February 2015, the Truth and Reconciliation Commission was established, with Ganesh Dutta Bhatta as chairperson.

+In 2024, Nepal adopted a transitional justice law, officially titled "A Bill to Amend the Disappeared Persons’ Enquiry, Truth and Reconciliation Commission Act, 2071."
+The bill has received criticism due to the lack of involvement of civil society or victims and their families in its development.